v-vector bundles on $p$-adic fields and Sen theory via the Hodge-Tate stack: Introduction

 \subsection{A new perspective via the Hodge--Tate stack}

-The starting point of this article is the idea that the recent introduction of ring stacks in $p$-adic Hodge theory by Drinfeld \cite{drinfeld2020prismatization} and Bhatt--Lurie \cite{bhatt2022absolute}, \cite{bhatt2022prismatization} will help finding a more canonical formulation of such results and thereby shed new light on the (as yet still mostly conjectural) $p$-adic Simpson correspondence.
+The starting point of this article is the idea that the recent introduction of ring stacks in $p$-adic Hodge theory by Drinfeld \cite{drinfeld2020prismatization} and Bhatt--Lurie \cite{bhatt2022absolute}, \cite{bhatt2022prismatization} will help finding a more canonical formulation of such results and thereby shed new light on the local and global $p$-adic Simpson correspondences.
 The goal of this paper is to realize this concretely in the case $X=\mathrm{Spa}(K)$.
 Although this is quite a simple situation, it is already very much non-trivial as evidenced by the various subtleties of Sen theory, and we find it interesting that many features are already visible in this case.
 We regard this as a proof-of-concept for the general case.

 Let us make this strategy precise in the case of interest.
 We will only need a small part of the work of Drinfeld and Bhatt--Lurie; we use the notations of \cite{bhatt2022absolute}.
 To any $p$-complete ring $R$, Bhatt--Lurie attach an fpqc stack $\mathrm{Spf}(R)^{\rm HT}$, the \textit{Hodge--Tate stack of $\mathrm{Spf}(R)$}, on the category of (commutative) rings in which $p$ is nilpotent, with the property that, for $R$ quasi-syntomic, the category $\mathcal{D}(\mathrm{Spf}(R)^{\rm HT})$ of quasicoherent complexes on $\mathrm{Spf}(R)^{\rm HT}$ is naturally equivalent to the derived category of crystals of $\overline{\mathcal{O}}_\prism$-modules on the (absolute) prismatic site of $\mathrm{Spf}(R)$\footnote{Hence, (a relative variant of) the Hodge--Tate stack can be thought of as an analogue for Hodge--Tate cohomology of $p$-adic formal schemes of Simpson's de Rham stack for de Rham cohomology of complex varieties.}.
 If $R$ is perfectoid, $\mathrm{Spf}(R)^{\rm HT}$ is canonically isomorphic to $\mathrm{Spf}(R)$.
 This applies for example to $R=\mathcal{O}_C$.
 As a consequence of this isomorphism, the natural morphism $\mathrm{Spf}(\mathcal{O}_C)\to \mathrm{Spf}(\mathcal{O}_K)$ lifts to a Galois-equivariant morphism